Completed: Additional Funding Required

 Broader Impact/Next Steps:

-- Amazon Peru Walkway now recognized as “gateway” to world’s highest biodiversity site.
+- The ACTS Canopy Walkway is now recognized as a gateway to one of the world’s highest biodiversity sites.

-- EEL has embraced the walkway as a mission vs. a business: establishing an NGO and Board of Advisors to consult on permit issues, maintenance, research protocols, and education/advocacy for local people.
+- Explorama Tours has embraced the walkway as a mission vs. a business: supporting the Amazon Conservatory for Tropical Studies to consult on permit issues, maintenance, research protocols, and education/advocacy for local people.

-- Plan for 2022: Hire Pamela Montero – the fifth grader who was school liaison for the Jason Project in 1999 and went onto earn scholarships and her PhD in Conservation and Ecotourism at University of Florida under Lowman’s guidance – as Scientist/Educator in Residence to develop canopy curriculum and train local educators.
+- Plan for 2022: Hire Pamela Montero – the fifth grader who was school liaison for the Jason Project in 1999 and went onto earn scholarships and her PhD in Conservation and Ecotourism at University of Florida under Lowman’s guidance – to develop canopy curriculum and train local educators.

 Amazonian Peru: a Biodiversity "Hot Spot"